"He is very petty": Victor Boniface meets lady who dragged him on podcast, video

 Reactions As Boniface Finally Meets Lady Who Dragged Him on Podcast: “He's Very Petty”

-- Super Eagles striker Victor Boniface met with a Nigerian podcaster who dragged him on a show at the #PlayForPurpose charity match in Lagos on Sunday evening, June 22
+- Super Eagles striker Victor Boniface met with a podcaster who dragged him on a show at the #PlayForPurpose charity match in Lagos

 - The lady threw jabs at Boniface for focusing more on social media activities rather than goal scoring